-By now, Colorado PERA members are well aware that their annual increase (AI), or cost-of-living adjustment (COLA), has undergone some belt-tightening changes with the passage of Senate Bill 200 last year.
-What members and retirees may not know is that this action followed a broader trend for public pension plans throughout the U.S. In the past decade, pension funds in 18 states, including Colorado, have enacted reforms that changed COLAs for existing retirees.
-Seven states have adjusted COLAs for current employees and new hires, and another six have changed them for new hires only.
+By now, Colorado PERA members are well aware that their Annual Increase (AI), or cost-of-living adjustment (COLA), has undergone some belt-tightening changes with the passage of Senate Bill 200 last year.
+What members and retirees may not know is that this action followed a broader trend for public pension plans throughout the U.S. In the past decade, pension funds in 18 states, including Colorado, have enacted reforms that changed COLA for existing retirees.
+Seven states have adjusted COLA for current employees and new hires, and another six have changed them for new hires only.

-While there are many types and variations of annual increases and COLAs (ad hoc, fixed, simple, compounding), essentially the adjustments to retirement benefits are meant to counterbalance inflation, which reduces the purchasing power of a fixed income.
+While there are many types and variations of Annual Increase and COLA (ad hoc, fixed, simple, compounding), essentially the adjustments to retirement benefits are meant to counterbalance inflation, which reduces the purchasing power of a fixed income.
 These adjustments are of additional importance to states such as Colorado, where a majority of public employees do not participate in Social Security.
-But unlike Social Security, defined benefit plans, including PERA, typically pre-fund COLAs via employee and employer contributions over the course of employees’ careers.
+But unlike Social Security, defined benefit plans, including PERA, typically pre-fund COLA via employee and employer contributions over the course of employees’ careers.

 The COLA may also be affected by a person’s age, date of hire, or years of service and the length of time in retirement.
 If all of this seems complex, it is – because it varies for different PERA members.
 For a full explanation of how PERA’s COLA calculations work in practice, refer to the Annual Increase (AI) fact sheet.